 But deal with him we must.
 Bought a humane trap, put it down, bated with seeds and oat flakes.
 Checked - food gone, trap not tripped, no mouse....hmm, he is clever.
 Modified trap (hard surface, not carpet), waited in the dark kitchen and bingo, caught one mouse.
 Placed opened trap in hastily modified residence (old floppy disk carrier box (now that ages me), with air holes, water in a bowl, oats and seeds).
 By the morning he'd chewed a neat little hole and sped away.
 Hmmm....
 At this point we hadn't said but we're both thinking 'he cannot stay behind the fridge, we will not kill him, we will not release him, we have to just safely contain him'.

 Purchased popular make-plastic-tunnel-living-quarter starter kit, caught him again and placed open trap inside and retreated.
 Little man (for man he clearly was) eventually came out and delighted us with dragging paper towels into garish green plastic dwelling.
 And there he stayed apparently happy.
 'We should put the trap down again' my partner sensibly said.
 It hadn't occured to me there'd be more.
 We caught another boy.
 Assuming they must know each other we put him in same residence (Habitrail, there I've said it).
 Much emergency grooming and greeting entailed and I am happy they are not going to kill each other; we assume brothers.
 Their names are Harry (Houdini escape artist) and by natural extension, Wills, who was a little bit slower.

-Never forgotten fancy girl mice Jill, Kate, Eve, Sabrina, Dylan, Kris, Abby, Kelly, Tiffany, Natalie, Alex, wild mice Harry Houdini and Little Wills
+Never forgotten - my lovely fancy mice Jill, Kate, Eve, Kris, Sabrina, Dylan, Kelly, Abby, Tiffany, Natalie and Alex and wild mice Harry and Wills